Sunday, 19 January 2020

 Labour leadership contenders or a Tribute Band?

 It is freshers week in Parliament and Boris Johnson's illicit army of Brexiter MPs, old and new, are champing at the bit.
 The stragglers from the opposition parties are girding their loins for the uncomfortable months and years ahead.
 PM Boris Johnson suggested that people could pay for Big Ben to bong for Brexit, and then admitted that he had no plan and there would be a clock face projected onto no. 10 Downing Street at 11pm on 31 January instead.
-It is ominous because there will be a whole raft of dilatory promises to follow.
+It is ominous because a whole raft of dilatory promises will follow.

 After all, Brexit is done and all is well in blighty.
 Australia is on fire, Trump has been impeached, and as a war in the Middle East draws more likely the export of arms from the UK is spiralling upwards.
 It provides an example of how the UK will address its declining economy.
 The film 1917 is set to win many awards and has many lessons.
-It shows the inglorious episodic outcome of wars that are fought on spurious arguments over 'ownership' of land and people and the 'reputation' of their leaders.
+It shows the inglorious episodic outcome of wars fought on spurious arguments over 'ownership' of land and people and the 'reputation' of their leaders.
 People die, the land is sterilised and reputations are shredded or very occasionally elevated.
 It was ever thus and with the smarter technology and bigger egos now in play, the consequences are frightening.

 The media has written off the Labour Party and concluded that Boris Johnson's Government is secure for the next decade.
 This is despite only 29% of the electorate (42% of a 70% turnout) or about 26% of those eligible to vote, given that the electoral roll only records 90% of those eligible to vote at the right address.
 This suggests that the so-called progressive parties have considerably more scope to challenge the government than the media would have us believe.
 If only the opposition parties could collaborate more effectively than hitherto.
 The alternative ambition of electoral reform towards a more proportional voting system is unlikely to be approved by the Johnson Government.
 It will simply redraw parliamentary boundaries to increase the chances of winning more constituencies through a continuation of the first-past-the-post voting system that plays well for the Tories.